catid/snowshoe/README.md

 #### Usage

 This git repo uses submodules so be sure to run `git submodule update --init` to download all the code.

 You can either compile-in the software or link to it.
 I recommend statically linking the code, since that enables full optimization and speeds up your compilation.

+The GCC and Clang compilers are supported.
+The Intel C++ Compiler and Microsoft Visual C++ compilers are not supported because they do not support emulated 128-bit datatypes.
+To integrate this library into a project for a compiler other than GCC/Clang, generate a static library and link it in that way.

 To build the project you only need to compile `src/snowshoe.cpp`, which includes all of the other source files.
 Or link to a prebuilt static library under `bin/`